lakkatv/lakka-website/content/articles/2015/01/20/new-hardware-odroid-c1.md

 Lately we had several request for an odroid port, so we asked [Hardkernel](http://hardkernel.com/) if they'd like to provide us with some of their awesome boards.

-And then, yesterday we recieved this package :
+And then, yesterday we received this package :

 ![The package](media/package.jpg)